-Nuremberg was at the top of my list from my must-see places to visit in Germany.
+Nuremberg was at the top of the list of my must-see places to visit in Germany.
 Being a huge WWII buff, I always wanted to visit the city where it all started and where the trials happened.
-I wanted to see the Nuremberg Trials courtroom, but believe me Nuremberg is more than that.
+I wanted to see the Nuremberg Trials courtroom but believe me Nuremberg is more than that.
 I visited Nuremberg for one day and covered almost everything which was possible.
 This is my Nuremberg itinerary where I’ll list down all the places to visit in one day in Nuremberg.

 Nuremberg Itinerary – One day in Nuremberg

-To travel around the city, head to the train station and buy a single day ticket.
-I used single day ticket only to visit Nuremberg Trials Memorium, but you can use the ticket to explore more from the city.
+To travel around the city, head to the train station and buy a single-day ticket.
+I used a single-day ticket only to visit Nuremberg Trials Memorium, but you can use the ticket to explore more from the city.

 Nuremberg Trials Memorium

-It takes approx. 10 minutes to reach the Nuremberg Trials Memorium from subway.
-Take a U-Bahn from main station aka Hauptbanhof towards Barenschanze.
-There are clear signposts which will lead you to the memorium.
-Enter the memorium and get a ticket for 6.00€ for the audio tour.
-The tour will take you through the entire history of how the WWI started and the entire build up behind it.
-The trials happened in the courtroom 600, The day I visited the memorium, courtroom 600 was open for tourists.
-However tourists are not allowed when there are live trials going on in the courtroom 600.
+It takes approx. 10 minutes to reach the Nuremberg Trials Memorium by subway.
+Take a U-Bahn from the main station aka Hauptbanhof towards Barenschanze.
+There are clear signposts which will lead you to the Memorium.
+Enter the Memorium and get a ticket for 6.00€ for the audio tour.
+The tour will take you through the entire history of how WWI started and the entire build-up behind it.
+The trials happened in courtroom 600, The day I visited the memorial, courtroom 600 was open to tourists.
+However, tourists are not allowed when there are live trials going on in courtroom 600.

-Nuremberg itinerary is not complete without a visit to the Nuremberg castle.
-Once lost its historical glory, the castle prestige got revived during Nazi rule during Nuremberg Party Rally of 1936.
+The Nuremberg itinerary is not complete without a visit to the Nuremberg castle.
+Once lost its historical glory, the castle’s prestige got revived during Nazi rule during the Nuremberg Party Rally of 1936.
 Check the official website for visit timings.

 It is a pretty easy walk from the market square to the castle built on a sandstone ridge.
-A steep 30 minute climb with picturesque views will take you to the top of the Nuremberg castle.
+A steep 30-minute climb with picturesque views will take you to the top of Nuremberg Castle.
 There are other options too if you want to walk, bus 36 and tram 4 will take you to the castle.
 The glorious views of the city from the top of the hill will leave you mesmerized.

-Dating back to 1200’s, the gothic church is dedicated to.
+Dating back to the 1200s, the Gothic church is dedicated to.
 St. Laurence.
-It has a splendid architecture however was destroyed badly in WWII.
-In your one day in Nuremberg. don’t forget to explore the gothic church which is now restored to its glory.
+It has splendid architecture however was destroyed badly in WWII.
+In your one day in Nuremberg. don’t forget to explore the Gothic church which is now restored to its glory.

 Schöner Brunnen ‘wish tower’

-The wish tower is located in the central square and you’ll easily spot it on way to the Castle (if you’re walking).
-The 13th century fountain is in the shape of gothic spire.
+The wish tower is located in the central square and you’ll easily spot it on the way to the Castle (if you’re walking).
+The 13th-century fountain is in the shape of a Gothic spire.
 Legend says it grants your wishes when you rotate the gold rings thrice.
-It is one of the most famous tourist attractions from Nuremberg, so wish away when you’re here.
+It is one of the most famous tourist attractions in Nuremberg, so wish away when you’re here.

 Translated to the pedestrian street, you’ll find numerous shopping options, eat local food, or try local chocolates.
 It is such a beautiful street, you could walk here all day and not get bored at all.

 Whenever I travel, I try to eat as much as local cuisine as possible.
-Meat is the central component in German cuisine, and I absolutely love grilled sausages.
-Try schnitzel, meat balls, mulled wine, and beer when you’re in Nuremberg.
-In Nuremberg I found the best hot chocolate, and waffles.
+Meat is the central component of German cuisine, and I absolutely love grilled sausages.
+Try schnitzel, meatballs, mulled wine, and beer when you’re in Nuremberg.
+In Nuremberg, I found the best hot chocolate and waffles.

 Where to stay in Nuremberg

-- Park Inn by Radisson – A well known name, a gorgeous hotel located within 200meters of city center should be on your list of top places to stay in Nuremberg.
-With amazing facilities like sauna, gym and a buffet breakfast, Park Inn is a star.
+- Park Inn by Radisson – A well-known name, a gorgeous hotel located within 200 meters of the city centre should be on your list of top places to stay in Nuremberg.
+With amazing facilities like a sauna, gym and a buffet breakfast, Park Inn is a star.

-- Leonardo Royal Hotel – A modern style hotel, within 1km of old historic center, the hotel is a decent choice if you’d prefer to save up on hotel expenses.
-The big rooms, with a dedicated seating area, TV, a locker and option to choose buffet breakfast this is easily one of the top places to stay in Nuremberg.
+- Leonardo Royal Hotel – A modern-style hotel, within 1km of the old historic centre, the hotel is a decent choice if you’d prefer to save up on hotel expenses.
+With the big rooms, with a dedicated seating area, TV, a locker and the option to choose buffet breakfast this is easily one of the top places to stay in Nuremberg.